mattgraham/frontendthanks/_thanks/2014-08-17-Jason-VanLue.md

 ---
 layout: thanks
-title: Dan Denney, how do I love thee?
-Let me count the ways,
+title:
 name: Jason VanLue
 twitter: jasonvanlue
 years:
 photo_url:
 ---

+Dan Denney, how do I love thee?
+Let me count the ways:

 ## Dan Is Generous
 Seriously, Dan is one of the most genuine, kind, and generous people I've come to know.
 He always thinks of others first, and himself last.